Permits for Excavation and Survey Work in Greece

 c.
 The precise location and area to be excavated/surveyed.
 This should be described verbally and clearly indicated on a detailed map of scale 1:5,000.

 d.
 If a permit for excavation is sought, the Trustees of the School require a statement on the legal disposition of the land and how this has been determined.
 If the land on which you wish to excavate is privately owned, you must provide a plan for land acquisition and transference to the Greek government (purchase or expropriation or both) that has been agreed upon with the Proistamenos of the relevant Ephoreia and indicate what progress has been made in negotiations with the landowners.
-Property prices can vary rather dramatically, whether purchased outright or expropriated, and it is imperative that directors applying for a permit to excavate also demonstrate that they have the funds (or at least the majority) in hand for the acquisition before a permit request can be granted by the ASCSA.
+Directors applying for a permit to excavate must demonstrate that they have the funds (or at least the majority) in hand for the acquisition before a permit request can be granted by the ASCSA.

 e.
 If the project will employ workers, an explanation addressing how IKA will be paid for them.
 The ASCSA does not provide this service for affiliated projects.